olifrost/nfn/_posts/2018-03-03-penguin-twins-reunited.md

 title: Penguin Twins Reunited
 image: /img/penguin-twins.jpg
 tags: Inspiring
-description: They lived on opposite sides of Antarctica for seven years.
+description: Twins lived on opposite sides of Antarctica for 8 years.
 ---

-Shrimpy and Fishcakes, two emperor penguins, were separated shortly after birth following a mile-long iceberg split in 2011.
+Shrimpy and Fishcakes, two emperor penguins, were separated shortly after birth following a mile-long iceberg split in 2010.

 The two lived apart for seven years on opposite ends of Antarctica, until one eagle-eyed explorer for the Antarctica Survey noticed an unusual likeness between the colouring under their wings.